rdcoletta/genomic_prediction_svs/README.md

 done
 ```

-> Most of SNPs in high LD with SVs have r2 > 0.8, and the number increases as window size increses (probably due to population structure).
+> Most of SNPs in high LD with SVs have r2 > 0.8 (76% for 1kb window), and the number increases as window size increses (probably due to population structure).

 Second, I will plot the distribution of each marker type (SNP or SV) along the chromosome to see if there's enrichment of a particular marker for certain parts of the chromosomes: